rafaelbenetti/javascript/README.md

 ## Types
 - At the same way that Javascript is not typed, it can understand some types. :)
 - Javascript undestand at runtime the basic types.
-- Javasxcript evaluates expressions from left to right.
+- Javascript evaluates expressions from left to right.
 Different sequences can produce different results:

 ```js
 var age = 20 + 2 + 'benetti';